 Facebook Dynamic Ads are powerful as they tailor the products they show to users.
 This could be based on products they've viewed on your website, or by their interests.
-To do this, you need to link your Shopify store with Facebook to create a catalogue.
+To do this, you need to link your store's product feed with Facebook to create a catalogue.